bimdata/javascript-api-client/docs/CollaborationApi.md

 ## getDocuments

-> [Document] getDocuments(cloudPk, projectPk)
+> [Document] getDocuments(cloudPk, projectPk, opts)

 Retrieve all documents

-Retrieve all documents in the project  Required scopes: document:read
+Retrieve all documents in the project.
+Filters are case insentive  Required scopes: document:read

 ### Example